 "Initially, it took work to try to achieve the gender split," Drew Bennett, the founder and director of Facebook's AIR program, told Refinery29.
 "But as my curatorial team and I have gone deeper, we’ve found we’re only naturally finding women we want to work with.
 It’s funny to get to that point where we’re like 'Oh, shoot, we should probably find a man.'"

 In Open Form, you'll find work by Swoon, a mixed media artist who rose to fame for her street art; she created an image of a woman breastfeeding for Facebook's Menlo Park office.
-Then there's the colorful creation by Black Salt Collective, a group of four women who address contemporary non-linear identity in their work.
+Then there's the colourful creation by Black Salt Collective, a group of four women who address contemporary non-linear identity in their work.
 Their piece includes various wheatpasted prints, featuring sayings such as "Your Body Your Ship" and "Respect And Protect The Black Woman."

 Bennett argues that the art in Facebook's offices is a bit different from what you'll find in a typical corporate space, since the company puts a premium on finding artists whose work and creative process both reflects and challenges the beliefs of its employees.